William Barton (New Zealand cricketer): Cricket career

 He made his highest first-class score of 83 for Auckland against Wellington in 1884–85, once again the highest score in the match: "The Auckland crack had played a magnificent innings, his hitting on both sides being well timed and judicious, his leg strokes being made in his very best form."

 In 1884-85 Barton set a record for the highest score in a senior match in New Zealand when he made 190 for the Auckland Cricket Club; it was surpassed later in the season by a batsman in Christchurch who made 220.
 In all matches in 1884-85 he scored 922 runs at an average of 48.54, including three centuries for the Auckland club.
 In a match in January 1886, Barton, "a cricketer who has not been equalled in New Zealand for the number of centuries he has scored", made 195 for the Auckland club.
 In less than six seasons of cricket in Auckland he scored more than 4000 runs at an average above 40, with "nearly a dozen" centuries.

-In early 1886 there was speculation that he might be included in the Australian team to tour England that year.
+In early 1886 there was speculation that Barton might be included in the Australian team to tour England that year.
 The Sydney Globe newspaper recommended his inclusion, and the leading Australian Test player Jack Blackham also raised the possibility.
 However, the Melbourne Cricket Club, which was organising the tour, decided that selection would be limited to residents of Australia.
 It was the first time a New Zealander had been considered for Australian selection.

 Barton was one of the first batsmen to play the pull shot to balls on the off-stump, a shot later popularised by George Hirst in England.
 He was one of the 14 players chosen in 1927 by the New Zealand cricket historian Tom Reese as the best New Zealand cricketers before the First World War.

 Other sports

 As well as cricket, which Barton played for 40 years, he also excelled at lawn tennis, representing Auckland at the New Zealand Championships in December 1887.
 He was the inaugural winner of the Auckland Tennis Championship in 1886, and won again in 1888.
 In 1886 he had been undefeated in singles matches in New Zealand for eight years.

-He was also a prominent track-and-field athlete, a champion croquet player, and a rugby union player and referee.
+Barton was also a prominent track-and-field athlete, a champion croquet player, and a rugby union player and referee.
 He also took part in bowls, golf, rowing and hunting.